tinacms/tina.io/content/blog/using-graphql-with-the-filesystem.md

 #### File-based content is simple

-What we have so far is great, since our changes are stored in Git we can ship our site to production with full confidence that if we made a mistake we'll be able to easily roll it back to a previous version.
+What we have so far is great, since our changes are stored in Git we know that if we made a mistake we'll be able to easily roll it back to a previous version.
 But as we increase the complexity of our content things become less straightforward.

 To demonstrate that, let's first look at how our content is structured.
 As an example, the "Dynamic Routing and Static Generation" blog post looks like this: